 What is bloating?

-Bloating refers to a feeling that your stomach is swollen, full or tight.
-Bloating might be accompanied by a pain that sometimes can be sharp and mistaken for pain in the appendix, gallbladder or heart.
-Bloating can be very unpleasant and persistent.
+Bloating refers to a feeling of a swollen, full or tight stomach.
+Bloating can be accompanied by a pain that is sometimes mistaken for pain in the appendix, gallbladder, or heart.

-There are many causes of bloating or gas including inflammatory conditions, food sensitivity, gastritis or irritable bowel syndrome.
-In most cases bloating is caused by the production of gas in the gut.
+What causes bloating?
+Causes include inflammatory conditions, food sensitivity, gastritis, and an irritable bowel.
+In this post, we deal with bloating because of excess production of gas in the gut.
 Depending on the location of the gas, the level of pain can vary.

-As stated, bloating means that the gut is filling up with gas.
-With no immediate way to escape gas creates pressure and this causes a sensation that your stomach is swelling up.
-For most people, this is completely harmless and very common when consuming probiotics.
+Bloating means that the gut is filling up with gas which creates pressure causing a sensation that the stomach is swelling up.

-Bloating after consuming probiotics is, therefore, a symptom of an improved gut environment, a cleansing of the gut from harmful substances.
-How much gas is produced and how long someone will feel bloated can vary a lot.
-Much depends on which shape your gut is in.
+Bloating with probiotics can happen when the gut environment improves.
+It’s like a cleansing.
+How much gas is produced and for how long varies a lot.
+Much depends on which shape the gut is in.

-Sometimes bloating can start several weeks after consuming probiotics.
+Sometimes bloating starts weeks after consuming probiotics.
 Why?